AdrianaCucu/apollo-fullstack-tutorial/README.md

-### Built to familiarise myself with Apollo and GraphQL in the context of a React application by following the tutorial at [www.apollographql.com](https://www.apollographql.com/docs/tutorial/introduction) 🚀
+### Built to familiarise myself with Apollo and GraphQL by following the tutorial at [www.apollographql.com](https://www.apollographql.com/docs/tutorial/introduction) 🚀

 #